Lennard-Jones fluid

 • \(\sigma_{12} = \sqrt{1.0 \times 3.0} = 1.732\).

-When necessary, cross-parameters can be explicitly specified by adding the following line to the input file: pair_coeff 1 2 0.707 1.732.
+When necessary, cross-parameters can be explicitly specified by adding the following line into the input file: pair_coeff 1 2 0.707 1.732.
 This can be used for instance to increase the attraction between particles of type 1 and 2, without affecting the interactions between particles of the same type.

 Note that the arithmetic rule, also known as Lorentz-Berthelot rule [15, 16], where \(\epsilon_{ij} = \sqrt{\epsilon_{ii} \epsilon_{jj}}\), \(\sigma_{ij} = (\sigma_{ii}+\sigma_{jj})/2\), is more common than the geometric rule.
 However, neither the geometric nor the arithmetic rules are based on rigorous arguments, so here the geometric rule will do just fine.